 One question is whether the charities that are noted in a will have been researched carefully to ensure that they are associated with causes close to the client's heart, or whether the selection has been less thoroughly planned.

-The first important point raised was that some individuals do not experience a journey, indeed feeling that their planned giving, whilst alive or through their will, does not provide a sense of fulfilment.
+The first important point to consider is that some individuals do not experience a journey, indeed feeling that their planned giving, whilst alive or through their will, does not provide a sense of fulfilment.
 So, what should you consider if you are interested in gifting to charitable arrangements, either directly or through other models, such as Community Foundations, which aim to inspire local giving for local needs.
 Out of interest, Surrey has its own Community Foundation and more details can be found here: cfsurrey.org.uk

 Four key points were noted in the drive to encourage donor giving and these are detailed below: